Tommy Alverson

-History

-Alverson continues to expand his loyal fan base throughout Texas, especially in Lubbock, as well as overseas with his songwriting and performances.
+Biography

-Alverson's regular bandmates are son Justin on lead guitar, Ray Austin on steel and Dobro, Ron Thompson on drums, Jerry Abrams on bass, and Thurston Selby and Heather Woodruff on fiddle.
+Alverson was born in Itasca, Texas, on June 10, 1950.
+His regular bandmates were son Justin on lead guitar, Ray Austin on steel and Dobro, Ron Thompson on drums, Jerry Abrams on bass, and Thurston Selby and Heather Woodruff on fiddle.
 His new band consists of Ray Austin, Eric Holmes on drums, Justin Lightfoot on bass and vocals, Thurston Selby on fiddle and vocals, and Justin Alverson on guitar and vocals.
 Alverson and the band were picked along with 19 other acts, for the Miller Lite True to Texas campaign in 2000.
 Alverson has been featured in radio and TV commercials for Dairy Queen, Miller Lite, and Texana Grill.
 Alverson was also voted The Terry Award's Entertainer Of The Year in 2000.